Contextualizing Security and Privacy of Software-Defined Vehicles: A Literature Review and Industry Perspectives: SDV Attack Surfaces and Mitigations

-This section examines the attack surfaces \acp{SDV} may face.
-Each attack surface is assigned a unique identifier (Sx) to facilitate easy reference in the text and to the corresponding mitigation in \cref{sec:lrrq2}.
-It is essential to note that we focus only on attack surfaces related to the specific characteristics of SDVs.
-However, we still acknowledge legacy attack surfaces inherited from autonomous and connected vehicles, such as those related to S0-1 in-vehicle networks (e.g., \ac{CAN}, Ethernet, etc.) \cite{10.1145/3431233}, S0-2 \ac{V2X} communication \cite{ghosal2020security} or S0-3 smart sensors \cite{9519442}.
-These surfaces are still relevant to SDV and must be taken into account. \cref{fig:attackSurfaces} summarizes the possible attack surfaces and includes several layers of interaction.
+\acp{SDV} expose multiple attack surfaces that span software, communication, and data-management layers.
+Each identified attack surface is assigned a unique identifier (S1, S2, …) to allow concise referencing throughout the text and to link it explicitly to the corresponding threats (T1, T2, …) and mitigations discussed in \cref{sec:lrrq2}.
+It is essential to note that the focus is limited to attack surfaces related to the specific characteristics of \acp{SDV}.
+Legacy attack surfaces inherited from autonomous and connected vehicles are nonetheless acknowledged, including S0-1 in-vehicle networks (e.g., \ac{CAN}) \cite{avatefipour2018stateoftheartsurveyinvehiclenetwork, Bodei2024CINNAMON}, Automotive Ethernet \cite{10.1145/3431233, 10.1145/3637059}, S0-2 \ac{V2X} communication \cite{ghosal2020security}, and S0-3 smart sensors \cite{9519442}.
+These surfaces are still relevant to \acp{SDV} and must be considered. \cref{fig:attackSurfaces} summarizes the possible attack surfaces and includes several layers of interaction.
 Critical components such as zonal controllers, central computing units, and external third-party libraries are highlighted as key vulnerabilities, exposing the \ac{SDV} to various cybersecurity risks from the supply chain to \ac{OTA} updates.
-Based on the characteristics of the \ac{SDV}, the following attack surfaces should be considered.
+Based on the literature review, the following attack surfaces and related threats should be considered.
+They are interpreted in light of the defining characteristics of \acp{SDV} which contribute to multiple and sometimes overlapping points of exposure.